 Van locks explained

 Looking to upgrade your van’s security?
-Installing new locks is one way to make your van less attractive to thieves.
+Installing new van locks is one way to make your vehicle less attractive to thieves.

 Owning a van isn’t without its risks.
 If you own a van for business, you may find that it’s a bigger target for thieves than a car would be.